Shark vs. Dyson — these are two of the most popular vacuum brands on the market today, and for good reason.

-- Smaller body and lighter weight vs. many other Dyson models.
+- Smaller body and lighter weight vs. many other Dyson models

-- Telescoping handle makes it easy to store this model in a small closet or other tight space.
+- Telescoping handle makes it easy to store this model in a small closet or other tight space

-- Still has standard Dyson features like the cyclone suction, Dyson Ball swivel steering, and a washable filter.
+- Still has standard Dyson features like the cyclone suction, Dyson Ball swivel steering, and a washable filter

-- Smaller dust bin capacity at only 0.8 L.
+- Smaller dust bin capacity at only 0.8 L

-- Cheaper than many of the other full-size upright vacuums, but still not inexpensive by any means.
+- Cheaper than many of the other full-size upright vacuums, but still not inexpensive by any means

 Dyson vs. Shark Rotator Lift Away

 While there are many upright models, we’ll be looking specifically at the Dyson Animal 2 vs. Shark Rotator Pro Lift-Away in this section.

 SIZE | The Shark Rotator is over 3″ taller, but narrower and slimmer throughout the body and base.
 The Shark is also about two pounds lighter than the Dyson Animal 2 upright.
 With that in mind though, the Dyson has a dust bin capacity of about 30% more than the Shark (2.1 L vs. 1.4 L)

-HOW IT CLEANS | Both of these upright have a central brushroll that agitates and collects dirt, dust, and debris with advanced swivel steering for nice maneuverability.
-The both also have extension wands and hoses, although the Dyson extension handle feels a bit awkward when reaching high or narrow spaces.
+HOW IT CLEANS | Both of these uprights have a central brushroll that agitates and collects dirt, dust, and debris with advanced swivel steering for nice maneuverability.
+They both also have extension wands and hoses, although the Dyson extension handle feels a bit awkward when reaching high or narrow spaces.

-ACCESSORIES | The Shark Rotator Lift-Away comes with a hardwood floor tool, dusting brush, crevice cool, upholstery tool, pet power brush, and HEPA filtration.
+ACCESSORIES | The Shark Rotator Lift-Away comes with a hardwood floor tool, dusting brush, crevice tool, upholstery tool, pet power brush, and HEPA filtration.
 The Dyson Animal 2 comes with a motorized turbine tool, a stair tool, the combination tool, and a lifetime washable filter.